 Deer meat has, again, about half of the calories, and less than 1/4 total fat, compared to pork, according to the USDA National Nutrition Database.

 That being said, venison is still a “red meat” and does contain cholestrol (about 30% of the RDV per serving).
 It is suggested that we only eat red meat a few times per week.

 With the grocery store shelves teeming with “grass feed”, “no antibiotic” beef and pork, of late, it a clear choice to go with venison as an alternative.
-In my particular area, the deer feed heavily on apples and residual corn left in farmers’ fields, after the harvest.
+In my particular area, the deer feed heavily on apples and residual corn and soybeans, left in farmers’ fields, after the harvest.
 In other areas, deer feed heavily on nuts, and berries.
 They are about as organic as you can get.